medly/norm/docs/quick-start.md

-The database url, username, and password here refer to local instance.
+    > The database url, username, and password here refer to local instance.
 Also it is highly recommended to use a schema migration utility like Liquibase or Flyway to manage schema versioning.
-Important
-{: .label .label-red }